chintan9/plyr-react/README.md

 ##### Styleguide

-For custom layouts, styleing and more information about the Styleguide please refer to [React Styleguidist](https://react-styleguidist.js.org/) documentation.
+For custom layouts, styling and more information about the Styleguide please refer to [React Styleguidist](https://react-styleguidist.js.org/) documentation.

 ##### Deploy the Styleguide to GitHub Pages

-Make sure the repository url in `package.json` file is set to your repoitory url, then:
+Make sure the repository url in `package.json` file is set to your repository url, then:

 ```